Read ideas on ways to MOTIVATE students: http://www.readingrockets.org/article/top-10-resources-reading-motivation.

 And watch this video on differentiation: https://www.youtube.com/watch?v=01798frimeQ&feature=related

-Read these differentiation websites: http://www.literacyleader.com/balancelit
+Read these differentiation websites: http://www.literacyleader.com/balancelit and

 Chapter One ~ Reading Achievement and Instruction in U.S. Schools